Goallex

 Sleep, energy, and daily recovery

-Many otherwise healthy and often young people struggle with unstable sleep or unexplained fluctuations in energy without understanding why it is happening.
-This is one of our key focuses, and experimenting with protocols that may include meal plans, supplement plans, physical activity maps, and emotional-state tracking to help you follow, record, and better understand the factors shaping how you feel.
+So many otherwise healthy people struggle with unstable sleep, low energy, or poor recovery without understanding what is driving the pattern.
+Goallex can help users test and track routines around sleep timing, meals, physical activity, screen exposure, stress, supplements, and emotional state.
+You can experiment with protocols that may include meal plans, supplement plans, physical activity maps, and emotional-state tracking to help you follow, record, and better understand the factors shaping how you feel.
+Then put it all together and analyse.